 What is the difference between herringbone and chevon floors?
 Although very similar, there is a distinct difference.
 Herringbone uses the complete rectangular plank in a zig-zag pattern, whereas chevon flooring cuts the plank-ends at a 45-degree angle so the ends can meet at an exact point.

 One thing to keep in mind when planning a unique floor pattern is the price increases in both labour and materials.
 The installation requires about 30% more time than the standard parallel plank pattern.
-The waste also increases from the normal 5% to upwards of 20-30%, so you’ll need to buy more wood.
+The waste also increases from the normal 5% to upwards of 20-30%, so you’ll need to buy more wood or tile.
 Homeowners claim it's worth the price tag as it raises their home's value by adding unique style and strength to the spaces where it's used.

 Mosaics, basketweaves, geometric, checkerboards, floral, and more.
 Black and white tiles are bold, graphic, luxurious, and trending right now.